 What is an emission control officer?

-The officer advises management on permit procedures under § 4 BImSchG, reviews change notifications under § 15 BImSchG and substantial modifications under § 16 BImSchG, monitors compliance with ancillary conditions of the permit including stack height calculation and odour immissions under GIRL, maintains the emission register, validates the quadrennial emission declaration under the 11.
-BImSchV (next reporting year 2026 with filing by 31 May 2027) and prepares the annual report under § 58b BImSchG.
+The officer advises management on permit procedures under § 4 BImSchG, reviews change notifications under § 15 BImSchG and substantial modifications under § 16 BImSchG, monitors compliance with ancillary conditions of the permit including stack height calculation and odour immissions under GIRL, maintains the emission register, and validates the emission declaration under the 11.
+BImSchV, whose reporting period under § 4 paragraph 1 of that ordinance falls in every fourth calendar year, most recently 2024 and next 2028.
+Under § 54 paragraph 2 BImSchG the officer files an annual report to the operator on measures taken and planned.
 The officer also supports implementation of BAT conclusions under the Industrial Emissions Directive and verifies continuous emission measurements against TA Luft 2021, TA Lärm and the sector annexes of the 13., 17. and 30.
 BImSchV.

 Duties of the emission control officer